-If an undervoltage condition exists, the voltage on the $\overline{\text{RESET}}$ lead goes low and the delay capacitor, C{DELAY} , is discharged. $\overline{\text{RESET}}$ remains low until output is in regulation, the voltage on C{DELAY} exceeds the upper switching threshold and the Watchdog input signal is within its set window limits (Figures 7 and 8).
+If an undervoltage condition exists, the voltage on the \overline{RESET} lead goes low and the delay capacitor, C{DELAY} , is discharged. \overline{RESET} remains low until output is in regulation, the voltage on C{DELAY} exceeds the upper threshold and the Watchdog input signal is valid (Figures 10 and 11).
 The delay after the output is in regulation is: